Lada, Asturias

 Lada is one of eight parishes in Langreo, a municipality within the province and autonomous community of Asturias, in northern Spain.

-Lada has a population of 3.500 inhabitants.
-In Lada, the German enterprise Bayer produce the world 100% acetylsalicylic acid for the aspirin.
-Lada has also an important thermal power station.
+As of 2025, Lada had a total population of 550 inhabitants and a total area of 10,496 km^{2}.
+Located in Lada is Bayer's Planta de La Felguera which produces acetylsalicylic acid, the active ingredient in aspirin.
+Lada also has an important thermal power station.
 Until the Spanish industrial conversion, Lada hosted a lot of little factories.